 Can I send bulk email?

-In fact, our service includes support for high-volume mailing lists at no extra charge using “Mailman”, and we encourage our customers to use that feature.
+In fact, our service includes support mailing lists at no extra charge using “Mailman”, and we encourage our customers to use that feature.
 The default Mailman settings automatically make sure your list complies with the requirements.

 However, if you operate your own mailing list, you must pay close attention to the requirements to protect yourself.
 We don’t allow bulk messages that don’t follow all the requirements.
 In particular, every address must be verified (sometimes called “confirmed opt-in” or “double opt-in”).

 What if my list doesn’t meet your strict requirements?

 You should send your mail through a bulk mail service instead.